BayanKhalil/codefellowship-/README.md

 Go to localhost:9090

 ## Routes
-* localhost:9090/
+* localhost:9090/ >> Home page
 * localhost:9090/login
 * localhost:9090/signUp
-* localhost:9090/user/id
+* localhost:9090/addPost >> add posts from your profile
-* localhost:9090/addPost
+* localhost:9090/users >> a user can discover other users on the service
-* localhost:9090/error
+* localhost:9090/feed  >> view all of the posts from the users that they follow
- hold all type of errers
+* localhost:9090/error >> hold all type of errors